Hannah-Abi/Data-Engineering-Project-Portfolio/Database-Design/C1 - Manage data (OLTP-OLAP).md

 - **Considerations:**
   - Different schemas, management options, and objects in a database
   - Various factors impacting data storage and access, including query speed, memory usage, and cost
-- **No One-Size-Fits-All Answer:** The optimal solution depends on how the data will be used.

 | Feature             | OLTP                                     | OLAP                                             |
 |---------------------|------------------------------------------|--------------------------------------------------|